Future developments in Singapore: Cross Island Line (CRL)

-Downtown Line Extensions
+Downtown Line extensions

-To be completed by 2026, the Downtown Line 3 Extension (DTL3e) will run from Expo and through East Coast area, from Xilin to Sungei Bedok.
-This extension will see the addition of two new stations: Xilin and Sungei Bedok, with the latter being an interchange with the Thomson-East Coast line.
+To be completed in the second half of 2026, the Downtown Line 3 Extension (DTL3e) will run from Expo through the east coast area, to Sungei Bedok.
+The extension will see the addition of two new stations: Xilin and Sungei Bedok, with the latter being an interchange with the Thomson–East Coast Line.

-At the western end, the Downtown line 2 Extension (DTL2e) will extend the line to the future Sungei Kadut MRT station.
-This will result in the terminus to be shifted from the current Bukit Panjang MRT station to Sungei Kadut MRT station.
-It will interchange with the North South line.
-The extension is scheduled to operational by the mid-2030s, when the Sungei Kadut MRT station is completed.
+At the western end, the Downtown Line 2 Extension (DTL2e) will extend the line from Bukit Panjang to Sungei Kadut, and interchange with the North–South Line.
+The extension includes an unnamed station at Gali Batu, and is scheduled to be completed by 2035.